-Supplemental Executive Retirement Plan ("SERP")-The purpose of the SERP is to provide enhanced retirement benefits to certain named key executives selected by the Board of Directors in order to encourage continued service by these executives until retirement.
+Supplemental Executive Retirement Plan ("SERP")-The purpose of the SERP is to provide enhanced retirement benefits to certain key executives selected by the Board of Directors in order to encourage continued service by these executives until retirement.
 Currently, Mr. Schoenberger, Mr. Collin and Mr. Meissner have been named by the Board to participate in the SERP.
-The SERP also pays benefits to three retired executives of the Company.
+The SERP also currently pays benefits to two retired executives of the Company.
 The SERP enhances the retirement benefits provided by the Retirement Plan by:

-- 1) counting all cash compensation towards the benefits formula, thereby providing a bypass to the compensation limits imposed by the IRS; - 2) including compensation received from the Incentive Plan in the benefits calculation; and - 3) using a final three-year average of salary and Incentive Plan compensation to determine the benefits from the SERP.
+- 1) counting all cash compensation towards the benefits formula, thereby providing a bypass to the compensation limits imposed by the Internal Revenue Service; - 2) including compensation received from the Incentive Plan in the benefits calculation; and - 3) using a final three-year average of salary and Incentive Plan compensation to determine the benefits from the SERP.

-See also the Pension Benefits Table on page 40 for the present value of the accumulated benefit for each NEO.
+See also the Pension Benefits Table on page 42 for the present value of the accumulated benefit for each Named Executive Officer.

 Change of Control Agreements-The Company provides certain executives with protection from job loss due to a change of control in the Company in the form of Change of Control Agreements.
 This protection is primarily provided so that the executives will make decisions and take actions that are in the best interest of shareholders and not unduly influenced by the fear of job loss.
 Prior to 2001, the Change of Control Agreements were written to provide three years of salary and benefit protection in the event of a Change of Control.
 Starting in 2001, the new standard became two years of salary and benefit protection, and all agreements executed since that time have been for this two-year period.
-Mr. Schoenberger, Mr. Collin, Mr. Gantz, and Mr. Black have three-year agreements, and Mr. Meissner has a two-year agreement in place.
-All existing Change of Control Agreements are "double trigger" agreements, meaning that two events must occur in order for payments to be made: 1) a Change of Control must occur and 2) an adverse employment action must occur.
-Double trigger agreements were chosen to protect the shareholders from executives choosing to leave the Company as result of a Change of Control where there is no adverse employment action.
+Mr. Schoenberger, Mr. Collin, Mr. Gantz, and Mr. Black have three-year Change of Control Agreements, and Mr. Meissner has a two-year Change of Control Agreement in place.
+All existing Change of Control Agreements are "double trigger" agreements, meaning that two events must occur in order for payments to be made: 1) a change of control must occur and 2) an adverse employment action must occur.
+Double trigger agreements were chosen to protect the shareholders from executives choosing to leave the Company as result of a change of control where there is no adverse employment action.
 See also the discussion of "Potential Payments Upon Termination or Change in Control" for a full description of "change in control" as defined in the Agreements.

 Employment Agreement-Robert G. Schoenberger-In order to retain the services of the CEO, the Board of Directors has approved an Employment Agreement with Mr. Schoenberger.
-This Agreement provides job security for the term of the Agreement (through October 31, 2009) by specifying reasons why Mr. Schoenberger's employment may be terminated by the Board of Directors.
-The Agreement also protects the Company's interests during and following termination of employment by providing specific reasons for termination and by prohibiting Mr. Schoenberger from engaging directly or indirectly in competition with the Company, from recruiting or soliciting any officer or employee, from diverting customers to a competitor, or from disclosing confidential Company information or business practices.
+The Employment Agreement provides job security for the term of the Agreement (through October 31, 2009) by specifying reasons why Mr. Schoenberger's employment may be terminated by the Board of Directors.
+The Employment Agreement also protects the Company's interests during and following termination of employment by providing specific reasons for termination and by prohibiting Mr. Schoenberger from engaging directly or indirectly in competition with the Company, from recruiting or soliciting any officer or employee, from diverting customers to a competitor, or from disclosing confidential Company information or business practices.